nigelcharman/ombfw-videos/script/source.md

 Add the observation to the Weed Management Aotearoa NZ project, if it's not already added.

-To add it, type "Weed" into the "Add to a Project" field and select Weed Management Aotearoa NZ.
+To add it, type *Weed* into the Add to a Project field and select Weed Management Aotearoa NZ.

-This observation is already part of the project so we click on the cog next to the project name and select the "Fill out project observation fields" option.
+This observation is already part of the project so we click on the cog next to the project name and select the *Fill out project observation fields* option.

 ---
 (video: